AdobeDocs/experience-manager-brand-portal.en/help/using/guest-access.md

 ## Monitoring guest user activities {#monitoring-guest-user-activities}

 Administrators can monitor guest user interaction with the Brand Portal.
 Reports generated in Brand Portal can provide key insights into guest user activities.
-For example, **[!UICONTROL Download]** report can be used to track the count of assets downloaded by the guest user. **[!UICONTROL User Logins]** report can inform when did the guest user last logged in to the portal and frequency of logins in a specified duration.
+For example, the **[!UICONTROL Download]** report can be used to track the count of assets downloaded by the guest user. **[!UICONTROL User Logins]** report can inform when the guest user last logged in to the portal and the frequency of logins in a specified duration.